-One of the great ancient Alpine capitals Chamonix boasts some of the best skiing and scenery in the Alps, with a large variety of runs and wonderful views of Mont Blanc.
+One of the great ancient Alpine capitals Chamonix ski resort boasts some of the best skiing and scenery in the Alps, with a large variety of runs and wonderful views of Mont Blanc.
 It's is a popular destination for international skiers and is consistently rated as one of the top ten in the world thanks to its reputation as a truly bustling and exciting town.

 It should be noted that Chamonix is not a ski-in ski-out destination offering slopeside accommodation.
 The resort is comprised of six separate ski areas, which means that a bus service is required to travel between them.
 However, this is a small price to pay for the huge range of skiing which is then provided to explore, making the resort such a coveted destination for discerning skiers.

 Total Ski Area: 150km

 Green Runs: 7km

 Blue Runs: 42km

 The ski area provides a fabulous 150km of downhill skiing accessed by 65 lifts.
 The resort height is at 1,035m, and with skiing going as high as almost 3,840m skiers can relax knowing that good snow cover will last all season long.
 Two of Chamonix's ski areas are linked together from the slopes, whilst the rest are separated along the length of the valley and are conveniently connected by an efficient bus service.

 Being such a vast area there really is no struggle to find the right difficulty of slopes to suit all levels of skiing.
 Col de Balme, Le Tour and Vallorcine are gentle areas offering cruisey blues which are perfect for beginners.
 Les Houches is good for intermediates with long blue runs and a few steeper more challenging runs including Chamonix’s world cup downhill course.
 Advanced skiers and confident intermediates will want to check out the 20km of freeride skiing along the Vallée Blanche and the legendary off-piste on the Grands Montets glacier.